agb32/cosmadoc/docs/source/ssh.md

 to your .ssh/config file, and create the .ssh/controlmasters directory.

 Any new connection will then use the first conneciton.
+Should the connection freeze, you can `killall ssh` to allow you to restart it.
+It will time out eventually.

 ## Disk Usage